Managing frontline employees is an altogether different task than leading a desk-based team.

 A frontline manager’s potential can be unlocked by:

-- Providing them with tools for proper team-wide communication
+- Providing them with tools for proper team-wide communication and workforce management

 - Investing in management training (particularly around HR-related topics, such as redundancies and employee relations)